Ironpot, Queensland (South Burnett Region): Geography

 The western edge of the locality is within the protected area of the Diamondy State Forest (26.596°S 151.343°E).
 Apart from the forest, the predominant land use is grazing on native vegetation with a small amount of crop-growing.

 History

 Ironpot Creek State School opened on 7 February 1916.
 It closed temporarily in 1926.
 It closed permanently on 31 December 1974.
 It was on a 3 acre site on the western corner of Ironpot Road and McGills Road (26.5826°S 151.3885°E).

+Jarail Creek State School operated from c.1916-c.1935 and from 1950 to 1978 at 642 Jarail Road, Ironpot.
+It was originally known as Jarail Creek Provisional School and operated on a half time basis at a different site until c.1935.
+A building was moved to the newe Jarail Road site which had originally been built at Kinleymore State School, was moved to Gordonbrook South State School which closed in 1945, and then finally moved to Jarail Creek in 1949 ready for the reopening in 1950.